SardonyxApp/sardonyx-server/README.md

 Required: `Login-Token` header with `login` and `password` for `https://kokusaiib.managebac.com`

-Returns: `defaults` array containing upcoming deadlines in the dashboard page in the `Managebac-Data` header
+Returns: `defaults` array containing upcoming deadlines in the dashboard page in the body

 #### Validate login based on multipart form